stub22/funcprog-ex/weather-svc/README.md

 The weather-svc offers two different URL endpoints, which may be accessed using HTTP GET, from a web browser or other HTTP client.

-These endpoints accept two different formats for the latitude+longitude arguments.
+These two URL endpoints accept two different formats for the latitude+longitude arguments.

-In both cases, our weather-svc simply passes along whatever lat+lon input it is given to the backend api.weather.gov services, without performing any validation.
+In both cases, our weather-svc simply passes along whatever lat+lon input it is given to the backend `api.weather.gov` services, without performing any validation.

 We have not yet attempted to determine how many digits of precision can be supplied without causing an error.